Sylviornis: Description

-Behaviour
+Behaviour and ecology

+The anatomy of its skull suggests that it had a reduced optic lobes, with a well developed sense of smell and somatosensorial system, adapted for being active during twilight conditions (crepuscular) in search of food.
+The diet is unknown.
+Because of its beak morphology and chicken-like feet, some authors guessed that the species was a herbivore that fed on low vegetation and dug up roots and tubers, but others that it was a specialized invertebrate predator.

 A large proportion—up to 50% in some deposits—of the remains found were from juvenile animals.
 Thus, it has been theorized that Sylviornis had a clutch of at least two, more probably closer to 10 eggs, and that the average lifespan was not much more than 5–7 years, which would be extremely low for such a large bird.
 It was thought that the bird did not incubate its eggs but built a mound similar to the megapodes.
-Tumuli on the Île des Pins which were initially believed to be graves were found to contain no human remains or grave goods, and it has been hypothesized that they were in reality the incubation mounds of Sylviornis.
+Tumuli on the Île des Pins which were initially believed to be graves were found to contain no human remains or grave goods, and it has been hypothesized that they were the incubation mounds of Sylviornis.
 As these mounds are up to 5 m high and 50 m wide even after nearly four millennia, they seem too large to have been made by the giant scrubfowl (Megapodius molistructor), an extinct New Caledonian species of megapode.
 However, recent assessment of this bird as outside and not even particularly closely related to megapodes make the possibility that it was a mound-builder like them strictly unlikely.

-Ecology

-Little can be said about the lifestyle of Sylviornis.
-It was probably a slow-moving browser, and the structure of the bill and feet suggest that roots and tubers it dug up formed a major part of its diet.
+In native accounts, the bird only laid one egg between November and April that was not incubated, covered, or protected in any way.
+However, the adults were aggressive.

 Extinction

-The bird was hunted to extinction by the Lapita ancestors of the Kanak people, who settled New Caledonia around 1500 BC.
-Predation by feral dogs and pigs probably also played a part.
-The legacy of Sylviornis persists in Kanak oral history in the form of stories giving a rough description of the bird and some of its habits.
+Sylviornis is the most common fossil animal in New Caledonia and its remains are often found in human contexts.
+The bird was likely hunted to extinction by the Lapita ancestors of the Kanak people, who settled New Caledonia around 1500 BCE.
+The most recent evidence of the species is a bone from the Pindai Caves carbon dated to 1120–840 BCE.
+If native accounts are accurate, its eggs and hatchlings would also be vulnerable to introduced mammalian predators.